Hydra-Chain/node/doc/sparknet-guide.md

-# LockTrip Testnet Usage and Information
+# LT Testnet Usage and Information

-LockTrip is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
+LT is a decentralized blockchain project built on Bitcoin's UTXO model, but with support for Ethereum Virtual Machine based smart contracts.
 It achieves this through the revolutionary Account Abstraction Layer.
-For more general information about LockTrip as well as links to join our community, go to https://locktrip.com
+For more general information about LT as well as links to join our community, go to https://locktrip.com

-Welcome to LockTrip Testnet, the first public testnet for the LockTrip blockchain.
+Welcome to LT Testnet, the first public testnet for the LT blockchain.
 The testnet is designed primarily for developers, and as such documentation at this point will be technical and suited more for developers.
 Testnet tokens do not hold any value and should not be traded for any monetary instruments.
 The testnet can be reset or forked at anytime as deemed necessary for development.

-# Using Smart Contracts with LockTrip
+# Using Smart Contracts with LT

-The smart contract interface in LockTrip still requires some technical knowledge.
+The smart contract interface in LT still requires some technical knowledge.

 To demonstrate how to deploy and interact with a simple we will use this contract:

     pragma solidity ^0.4.0;

-    contract LockTripTest {
+    contract LTTest {
        uint storedNumber;
-       function LockTripTest() {
+       function LTTest() {
            storedNumber=1;
        }
        function setNumber(uint number) public{